HealthSamurai/us-npi/README.md

 # or make uberjar-build uberjar-run
 ```

-Make sure you've got `sed`, `unzip` and `7z` command line tools installed and
-accessible from your PATH.
-You'll also need `psql` tool installed which is a
-part of `postgresql-client` package.

 ## TODO

 * Make it autonomous - i.e. save loaded months; check for updates - download and install updates